Statistical inference for a multiscale stochastic model of enzyme kinetics via propagation of chaos: Introduction

 \section{Introduction}

 Biochemical reactions can occur over an extremely wide range of time scales.
-Quoting Wolfenden and Snider, \cite{Wolfenden2001Depth} ``\emph{The fastest known reactions include reactions catalyzed by enzymes, but the rate enhancements that enzymes produce had not been fully appreciated until recently.
+Quoting Wolfenden and Snider \cite{Wolfenden2001Depth}, ``\emph{The fastest known reactions include reactions catalyzed by enzymes, but the rate enhancements that enzymes produce had not been fully appreciated until recently.
 In the absence of enzymes, these same reactions are among the slowest that have ever been measured, some with half-times approaching the age of the Earth.}'' It implies that some reaction rates can never be estimated using traditional methods.
 While this poses a challenge to the experimentalists, it also presents a unique opportunity to the mathematicians.
 Indeed, a variety of techniques, and postulates have been developed to deal with the multiscale nature of biochemical reactions.
 Michaelis and Menten studied the reaction of invertase and derived what became known as the \acf{MM} equation \cite{Michaelis1913MM}.
-Such was the impact of their work, originally written in German, that it was not long before it entered textbooks on enzyme kinetic reactions.
-Several commentaries have been written \cite{Srinivasan2021MM}.
-It was translated into English in 2011 (\cite{Johnson2011Translation}).
-The focus of this paper is to study the \ac{MM} enzyme kinetic reaction network from an \ac{SDE} perspective.